PI-Space/Eng-Hammad-Recommendations/README.md

 # Eng.
 Hammad-Recommendations

-The repo contains books, tutorials and resources based on the recommendations of Eng.
-Mohammed Hammad, it's still under construction and will keep updating as more useful recommendations come through..
+> **The repo contains books, tutorials and resources based on the recommendations of Eng.
+Mohammed Hammad, it's still under construction and will keep updating as more useful recommendations come through..**

-**Notice**
+***Notice***
-any Facebook links must be followed only if you are signed in else articles won't show up
+> **Any Facebook links must be followed only if you are signed in, else articles won't show up**

 ## Computational Thinking and Algorithms